-- Recent ENVS alum, Adam Hammershoy ’17 assessed different survey methods of Japanese barberry in Simsbury, CT.
+- ENVS alum, Adam Hammershoy ’17 assessed different survey methods of Japanese barberry in Simsbury, CT.
 Adam specifically used transects and GIS to quantify the extent of invasion at our study site.
 Along each 50 m transect, Adam utilized a quadrat to count Japanese barberry density and cover.
 With GIS, Adam downloaded NDVI (normalized difference vegetation index) satellite data to map Japanese barberry locations, as you can see below.
 The NDVI values closely align with the dense shrubbery that we associated with Japanese barberry from Adam’s transects.

-- Another recent ENVS alumna, Blair Frantz ’17 investigated the invasivore movement, specifically as it related to Japanese barberry.
+- ENVS alumna, Blair Frantz ’17 investigated the invasivore movement, specifically as it related to Japanese barberry.
 The invasivore movement is a means of eradicating invasive species through human consumption.
 In the past, the fruit of Japanese barberry has been used to make…jam!
 Blair went to work by first conducting a strong literature review of the invasivore movement and how it became popularized.
 Next, she spent time in the kitchen!
 Blair was able to successfully produce jam from Japanese barberry, providing an alternative means of controlling this insidious invader.